GabrielSimonetto/dependency_hell/README.rst

-This is a demo repo to ask help on a python group (:
+This is a demo repo to ilustrate dependency hell and try and solve it